 online community

-Primarily, these are areas on the Internet that cater to people's common interests.
+Areas on the Internet that cater to people's common interests.
 They are virtual in the sense that they exist in cyberspace and do not take up physical space.
-Communities are formed on Web sites, discussion groups, newsgroups, and even in chat rooms, and there are several popular gaming communities online.
+Communities are formed on Web sites, discussion groups, newsgroups, chat rooms, social media, and popular gaming communities.
 In general, communities communicate by using a discussion board or forum.

 NetLingo Classification: Online Jargon